NateyB/didactic-waffle/notes.md

 * Windows
   * There is another option, which allows a new program to be loaded to the process' memory.
 This call is execlp(); only Windows supports both

-## Process termination
+* Process termination
   * (Under normal circumstances), when a process finishes executing
     * Asks the OS to delete it (and deallocate resources) using to exit()
     * At this point, the process may return data (such as exit code) to parent
     * _All_ resources deallocated
   * Termination may also occur under additional circumstances
     * Process may terminate other process using the abort() system call
       * Typically, the process must be a parent to do that
     * Occurs when a child exceeds its use of resources, is no longer relevant, or the parent expires
   * Cooperating Processes
     * Classification concurrently running processes
     * Independent: Cannot be affected by or affect other programs
     * Cooperating: Can affect or be affected by other programs
       * Benefits:
         * Data sharing, modularity, speed-up, convenience, etc.
     * Concurrency requires communication & synchronization
       * Producer-consumer problem: Paradigm for cooperating processes
         * Producer produces information that is consumed by a consumer process
         * Examples: Print, a compiler
         * Need a buffer of items that can be filled by a producer and emptied by a consumer
         * Issue: Producer may produce an item while a consumer wants to use it
-        * Okay for producer to make an item while consumer is using a different one
+          * It's okay for producer to make an item while consumer is using a different one
       * Unbounded-buffer producer-consumer problem: No limit on buffer size
         * No need for producers to wait
       * Bounded buffer: Fixed size; both must wait at some point

 # Fri, January 27
 * Synchronization